Reactions can be exothermic or endothermic.

 2. Put the thermometer in the cup and measure the starting temperature of the reactant

 3. Add the second reactant to the cup and measure the temperature change

-We use a polystyrene cup in this experiment is because it is a very good insulator.
-This means that it won’t affect the temperature change.
-The thermometer is measuring the temperature of the surroundings.
+We use a polystyrene cup in this experiment because it is a very good insulator and does not affect the temperature change.
+The thermometer is measuring the temperature of the reactants.

-If there is a increase in surrounding temperature, this would mean that an exothermic reaction is taking place, as the reaction is giving out heat energy.
+If there is an increase in surrounding temperature, this would mean that an exothermic reaction is taking place, as the reaction is giving out heat energy.

 If there is a decrease in the surrounding temperature, this would mean an endothermic reaction is taking place, as the reaction is taking in heat energy.